19 Digital Advertising Acronyms for Nonprofits

 10. VTC: View Through Click

-Not everyone who comes to your site did so because they clicked on one of your ads.
-There will be plenty of people who saw your ad, didn’t click it, then navigated to your website later.
+Not everyone who comes to your site does so because they clicked on one of your ads.
+Plenty of people will see your ad, don’t click it, and then navigate to your website later.
 This is a view-through click (VTC).

 VTC shows the extended power of digital advertising.
 For instance, even if someone doesn’t initially click your ad or CTA, you’ve still increased your brand awareness and planted the seed for converting them later.